dushyantrwt/dushyantrwt/README.md

-Great!
-Based on your replies, I’ll craft a customized README for your GitHub profile:

 ---

-# 💻 Dushyan's GitHub Profile
+# 💻 Dushyant's GitHub Profile

 ![Banner Image or Profile GIF](https://yourbannerimageurl.com) <!-- Replace with your banner image or profile GIF link if you have one -->

-## 👋 Hey there, I’m Dushyan!
+## 👋 Hey there, I’m Dushyant!

 I'm a **software engineer** with a passion for building innovative digital solutions.
 I love working on impactful projects that blend creativity with technology to solve real-world problems.